Natural Resource Division Projects

 DREAMY DRAW PARK PROJECT

-The City of Phoenix Parks and Recreation Department is excited to announce the redevelopment of the Dreamy Draw Park/Trailhead to accommodate changing community needs.
-When completed, the trailhead will offer an expanded parking area, including six ADA accessible parking spaces, three small family-friendly ramadas, and a new, six stall gender-neutral restroom.
-Four designated pull-through equestrian trailer parking spaces are being added for easy access, and a bike lane redesign which includes an adjacent natural surface walking path.
-There will be ADA accessible routes from the parking lot to the ramadas, restroom and to the Dreamy Draw Bike Path.
-Dreamy Draw Trailhead is the site of the Dreamy Draw Dam and as such, the building permit process for the restroom is particularly complex.
-The Dreamy Draw Park project is now scheduled for completion in the summer of 2023.
-Additional updates will be provided as they become available.
+The City of Phoenix Parks and Recreation Department is excited to announce the completion of the redevelopment of the Dreamy Draw Park/Trailhead.
+The trailhead offers an expanded parking area, including six ADA accessible parking spaces, four new and two refurbished ramadas, and a new, six stall gender-neutral restroom.
+Four designated pull-through equestrian trailer parking spaces are available for easy access, and a bike lane redesign which includes an adjacent natural surface walking path.
+There are ADA accessible routes from the parking lot to the ramadas, restroom and to the Dreamy Draw Bike Path.
+The Dreamy Draw Trailhead is located on the site of the Dreamy Draw Dam.

 • Construction demolition began Tuesday, July 5, 2022.